9oelM/risc-v-web-simulator/README.md

 # risc-v-web-simulator

 Yet another RISC-V Simulator on the web, for fun.
 Runs on Webassembly.
-Based on [Kite](https://github.com/yonsei-icsl/kite), RISC-V architecture simulator I used for my computer architecture class at Yonsei University.
+Based on [Kite](https://github.com/yonsei-icsl/kite), RISC-V architecture simulator I used for my computer architecture class ([EEE3530](https://icsl.yonsei.ac.kr/eee3530/)) at Yonsei University.
+Turned it into Webassembly to use it on web.
 Again, it's just for fun.
 Lol.

 ## Todo
 - cleanup duplicate css styles (now just copied and pasted cuz im lazy)